vicharak-in/shrike-lite/Docs/generating_your_first_bitstream.md

 Now every output requires a output enable for forge FPGA thus we will define a led_en pin as well and we will keep it high ( value = 1) by default so that led signal ( IO) is always a output from the board.

-We need to figure out a way to so how are we going to blink ( toggle ) this led , for convince lets assume we want to blink it every second .
+We need to figure out a way to so how are we going to blink ( toggle ) this led , for convenience lets assume we want to blink it every second .
 So this tell's us that we need some kind of clock to check the time and how much time has passed.

-We have a clock on out FPGA its a a pulsating that creates a 50Mhz square wave we have to use this to calculate to one second to do so we can simply add a counter that counts till 50_000_000 cycles as that how much we will require to reach one second at a 50 Mhz frequency.
+We have a clock on out FPGA it is a pulsating signal that creates a 50Mhz square wave, we have to use this to calculate one second to do so we can simply add a counter that counts till 50_000_000 cycles as that how much we will require to reach one second at a 50 Mhz frequency.

 Thus now we will create a hardware that blinks a led whenever its counter reaches 50_000_000 and the verilog for this will look like this